-Yet an increase in belly fat can do more than make it hard to zip up your jeans.
+Yet an increase in belly fat does more than make it hard to zip up your jeans.
 Research shows that belly fat also carries serious health risks.
 The good news?
-The threats posed by belly fat can be cut down to size.
+The threats posed by belly fat can be reduced.

-However, aging also plays a role.
-Muscle mass typically diminishes with age, while fat increases.
+Also, your muscle mass might diminish slightly with age, while fat increases.
 Loss of muscle mass also decreases the rate at which your body uses calories, which can make it more challenging to maintain a healthy weight.

 Many women also notice an increase in belly fat as they get older — even if they aren't gaining weight.
 This is likely due to a decreasing level of estrogen, which appears to influence where fat is distributed in the body.

 The tendency to gain or carry weight around the waist — and have an "apple" rather than a "pear" shape — might have a genetic component as well.

 The trouble with belly fat is that it's not limited to the extra layer of padding located just below the skin (subcutaneous fat).
 It also includes visceral fat — which lies deep inside your abdomen, surrounding your internal organs.